Since the launch of Instagram Stories in 2016, the format has taken off among advertisers.

-Below we’ve highlighted ten amazing Instagram Stories examples that reveal best practices from leading brands.
+To help you take advantage of the feature, we’ve highlighted 20 of the best Instagram Stories examples that reveal advertising best practices from leading brands.

-Bookmark these ideas when crafting your own Stories to save yourself hours of Googling, help achieve your campaign objectives, and amplify your growth!
+Bookmark this post and use these ideas as a source of inspiration when crafting your own Instagram Stories ads.
+Doing this will save yourself hours of googling, help achieve your campaign objectives, and amplify your growth!

-Setting up your Instagram Story ad is similar to setting up other Instagram ads.
+Setting up your Instagram Story ads is similar to setting up other Instagram ads.

-- Using Facebook’s Ads Manager or Power Editor, Create an Ad in a new Campaign.
+- Using Facebook’s Ads Manager, Create an Ad in a new Campaign.